jmpineiros/STM-images-analysis/README.md

 ________________________________________
 Usage:

 Step1.
-Define crystals parameters in Angstroms, valid kink angle, border and gradient mark
+Load the 'raw_data_file.txt' file.
+The file should have the 3D coordinates of the crystal surface and a .txt extension

 Step2.
+Define crystals parameters in meters, valid kink angle in degrees, border and gradient mark, and temperature in Kelvin

+Step3.
 Use the square atomic grid available on the repository or create a dataframe with the 2D coordinates of the atomic grid specific to your crystal.
 Save it on the same folder with a ‘file_name’.p extension and load it.

-Step3.
+Step4.
 Check step height percentage and if it is not around 25% redefine border and gradient mark
 ________________________________________
 Important Notes:
 1. This script runs in the Python3 environment.